Virginia Inclusion Summit

 Facilitator:

-Meagan Starks is the Director of Hampton Roads Programs at the Virginia Center for Inclusive Communities (VCIC).
-In her role, Meagan designs, coordinates, and facilitates programs and events on diversity, equity, and inclusion throughout Hampton Roads.
+Meagan Starks is the Director of Hampton Roads Programs at the Virginia Center for Inclusive Communities (VCIC), an organization that works with schools, businesses, and communities to achieve success through inclusion.
+In her role, Meagan designs, coordinates, and facilitates programs and events on diversity, equity, and inclusion in Hampton Roads (to include the Virginia Peninsula and Tidewater regions).
 Prior to joining VCIC, Meagan spent over 17 years teaching K-12 Spanish in both public and private institutions.
 She worked closely with school administrators to promote a culture of belonging and understanding amongst faculty and students.
-She also has a deep-rooted connection to the special needs community; with a passion for promoting Autism acceptance and connecting families with community resources.
-Outside of her professional role, she is an active member of a local roller derby league.
 Meagan holds a Bachelor of Arts degree in Spanish from Old Dominion University, as well as a Master of Arts in Human Services Counseling and a Master of Education in Curriculum and Instruction.

 Facilitator: